L10 Web Stats Reporter 3.15

 With the introduction of digital jurying, artists seem to be coming out of the woodwork to apply to art shows.
 First time artists who have never done an art show usually have the most questions about a display.
 What most of the ZAPP shows have done is create an emerging artist category where either a grouping of artwork or just another individual artwork piece is specified as the booth in the ZAPP image upload.
 If you fall into that category, you must read the instructions carefully or call the show with questions on how the display image should be handled.
 For artists that get accepted in the emerging artist category, the shows (I know that Main Street Fort Worth does) usually supply the necessary display equipment.

-Though it's mainly for 2D art, there are resources for purchasing display equipment on the companion web site of the Art Show Photography Forum
+Though it's mainly for 2D art, there are resources for purchasing display equipment on the companion web site of my Art Show Photography Forum

 The photographs below are examples of different types of booth jury slides and can be used for ideas on how to photograph your own display.
 The one thing that they all have in common is the display items (racks, pedestals, canopy, etc.) and presentation of the art is professional looking.